Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-dictionaries.md

 ## Snowman Project

-The last piece of our snowman game is displaying to the user word with the letters they have guessed correctly so far.
+The last piece of our snowman game is displaying the word with the letters that the users have guessed correctly so far.
 Open up your `snowman.py` and let's finish this game!

 ### Displaying User Progress